+‘Going vegan’ will not automatically make you healthy.
+There is such thing as an unhealthy vegan.
 Many people think that vegans are food obsessed health nuts.
-For many vegans, this might be true, but not everyone who eats a vegan diet is healthy.
+For many vegans, this might be true, but not everyone who eats a plant-based diet is healthy.

 Vegan Does Not Equal Healthy